nevwalkalone/Databases-2019-2020/2nd Assignment/README.md

 ```console
 \copy Listing FROM "airbnb dataset/listings.csv" DELIMITER ',' CSV HEADER;
 ```
+will import listings.csv data into the newly created Listing table.
 Add the foreign key constraints after the tables have been populated.

 The ER Diagram can be found [here](https://github.com/nevwalkalone/Databases-2019-2020-AUEB/blob/main/2nd%20Assignment/ER%20Diagram/airbnb_ERD.png).